jorczyk/JavaGoodPractices/Effective-java-3-edition.md

     public class OnlyOne {
         public static final OnlyOne INSTANCE = new OnlyOne();
         private OnlyOne() {
-            //can throw exception to ensure it is not called }
+            throw new AssertionError("The constructor should not be used");
+    }
     ```
   - static factory method